L33TSP34KER/blueteam-chall/README.md

 # Backdoor Detection and Removal Challenge

 An attacker exploited a Remote Code Execution (RCE) vulnerability on the website running on port 80 and placed a backdoor.
 The Blue Team has already patched the RCE vulnerability, but the backdoor remains active.
-Your mission is to:
+Your mission is to find and remove the backdoor.

 ## Getting Started